leticiaarroyo043/Cyclistic-bike-share-case-study/README.md

 prohibit you from using riders’ personally identifiable information.
 This means that you won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

+# Process
+This process was used in SQL.